nickfargo/prochan/test/src/demos.test.coffee.md

           'foo'
         consumers = for i in [1..3] then proc ->
-          until final value = yield receive producer if sanity-- is 0 then throw new Error "Insanity" value
+          until final value = yield receive producer if sanity-- is 0 then throw new Error "Huge mistake" value
         for c in consumers then assert.equal 'foo', yield receive c